Guidance on Medical School Selection

 - Does the school have accreditation from the appropriate accrediting organization in the school’s country/region?

-Be cautious of medical schools that list accreditation by ECFMG, the Foundation for Advancement of International Medical Education and Research (FAIMER®), the International Medical Education Directory (IMED), or the World Health Organization (WHO), because these entities DO NOT accredit medical schools.
+Be cautious of medical schools that list accreditation by ECFMG, the Foundation for Advancement of International Medical Education and Research (FAIMER®), the World Directory of Medical Schools, the International Medical Education Directory (IMED), the World Federation for Medical Education (WFME), the Avicenna Directory, or the World Health Organization (WHO), because these entities DO NOT accredit medical schools.

 The Role of WFME in Accreditation